apanay20/Canny-Edge-Detector-Multiprocessing/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is an implementation of Canny Edge Detector algorithm using multiprocessing, where possible.
+This is an implementation of Canny Edge Detector algorithm using multiprocessing, in tasks where is possible.

 Author:
 * Andreas Panayiotou